Reginald Tucker-Seeley, M.A., Sc.M., Sc.D.

 Biography

-Dr. Tucker-Seeley is currently the Vice-President of Health Equity at ZERO-The End of Prostate Cancer.
-In this role, he leads the development and implementation of ZERO’s health equity strategy to reduce racial/ethnic and place-based disparities in prostate cancer.
+Dr. Tucker-Seeley is the Principal/Owner of Health Equity Strategies and Solutions, a consulting firm focused on advising health/healthcare related organizations, departments, and committees/coalitions in three topic areas: 1) addressing the social determinants of health; 2) defining, measuring, and intervening on health disparities; and 3) health equity strategy development, implementation, and evaluation.
+Prior to establishing Health Equity Strategies and Solutions, Dr. Tucker-Seeley was the Vice-President of Health Equity at ZERO Prostate Cancer, where he led the development and implementation of ZERO’s health equity strategy to reduce racial/ethnic and place-based disparities in prostate cancer.
 Dr. Tucker-Seeley completed master and doctoral degrees in public health at the Harvard T.H.
 Chan School of Public Health (HSPH) and a postdoctoral fellowship in cancer prevention and control at HSPH and the Dana-Farber Cancer Institute (DFCI).
 His research has focused on social determinants of health across the life course, such as the association between the neighborhood environment and health behavior; and on individual-level socioeconomic determinants of multi-morbidity, mortality, self-rated physical, mental, and oral health.
-His research has also investigated the association of financial hardship with health across the chronic disease continuum from prevention to end-of-life care.
+His research has also investigated the association of financial hardship with health across the cancer continuum from prevention to end-of-life care.